-The Board will not attempt to time the rise or fall in equity or bond markets by moving away from long-term targets because (1) market timing results in lower returns than buy-and-hold strategies, and (2) there is little or no evidence that one can adequately predict market returns and, subsequently, time the market.
+Rebalancing is not intended to be used for tactical asset allocation.
+The Board will not attempt to time the rise or fall of the investment markets by moving away from long-term targets because (1) market timing may result in lower returns than buyand-hold strategies; (2) there is little or no evidence that one can consistently and accurately predict market timing opportunities; and (3) rebalancing too often may result in excessive transaction costs.

-Rebalancing will generally occur when the market values of asset classes (e.g., equities, fixed income, etc.) or sub-asset classes (e.g., large cap value, emerging markets, etc.) exceed their respective thresholds.
-At that time, rebalancing will be used to bring each applicable asset class or sub-asset class back to its target allocation.
+The Board delegates the responsibility of rebalancing to the Chief Investment Officer, who will seek the concurrence of the general fund consultant.
+Rebalancing generally will occur when the market values of asset classes (e.g., equities, fixed income, etc.) or sub-asset classes (e.g., large cap value, emerging markets, etc.) exceed their respective thresholds as established by the Board's approved asset allocation and asset class risk budgets.